cwaniraj149/Frontend-Mentor-Product-preview-card-component/README.md

-# Frontend-Mentor-Product-preview-card-component
-Frontend Mentor challenge to build out this product preview card component and get it looking as close to the design as possible.
 # Frontend Mentor - Product preview card component solution
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Frontend Mentor challenge to build out this product preview card component and get it looking as close to the design as possible.

 ## Welcome! 👋
 My work was to build out this product preview card component and get it looking as close to the design as possible.